TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 22/Acts 22.13.md

 ---

-came unto me, and standing by me said unto me, Brother Saul, receive thy sight.
-And in that very hour I looked up on him.
+came to me, and standing by me said to me, 'Brother Saul, receive your sight!'
+In that very hour I looked up at him.